Tree maintenance and how to report an issue

 We can take action on tree or hedge maintenance issues when any of the following apply:

-- a tree or hedge with roots on council land needs cutting or felling because it is dead, diseased, dying or dangerous, damaging property, or blocking road signs or lamp columns
+- a tree or hedge with roots on council land needs cutting or felling because it is dead, diseased, dying or dangerous, damaging property, or blocking statutory road signs

 - fallen branches are blocking a footpath or putting road users at risk, or a tree is about to fall onto a road